 App optimization sounds great until it says after every reboot or straight for 24 hours.
 Nothing is optimal about it, then.
 It obviously doesn’t work as intended and after an update, it can be quite common.
 You may also wonder how your Android apps stop battery optimization.
-For that, we have got you covered and we will show you 8 methods how to stop optimizing apps on Android smartphones.
+For that, we have got you covered and we will show you 8 methods on how to stop optimizing apps on Android smartphones.

 Stop Optimizing Apps On Android